freedom-manufaktur/OutlookIntegration/Documentation/Exchange Server Registration Manual.md

 # Exchange Server Registration
 1. On Exchange Server we assume that the application ID is `00000002-0000-0ff1-ce00-000000000000`.
 No registration is required.
 2. When the [OutlookIntegration Manual](<OutlookIntegration Installation and Registration Manual.md>) talks about the **Entra Application ID**, just use this GUID.
-3. Now continue with the [OutlookIntegration Manual](<OutlookIntegration Installation and Registration Manual.md>).

 ## Summary
 As a result of this chapter you should have the following information at your disposal:
 - Entra Application ID (e.g. `00000002-0000-0ff1-ce00-000000000000`)

+> ℹ️ Now continue with the [OutlookIntegration Manual](<OutlookIntegration Installation and Registration Manual.md>).

 # Add-in installation